PhilippMayr/past-projects/AMUR.md

 **Publications**:
 * Kacem, A., & Mayr, P. (2018).
 Analysis of Search Stratagem Utilisation.
 Scientometrics, 116(2), 1383–1400. https://doi.org/10.1007/s11192-018-2821-8
+* Hienert, D., Mitsui, M., Mayr, P., Shah, C., & Belkin, N. J. (2018).
+The Role of the Task Topic in Web Search of Different Task Types.
+CHIIR ’18 Proceedings of the 2018 Conference on Human Information Interaction & Retrieval, 72–81. https://doi.org/10.1145/3176349.3176382
 * Belkin, N. J., Hienert, D., Mayr, P., & Shah, C. (2017).
 Data Requirements for Evaluation of Personalization of Information Retrieval - A Position Paper.
 In Working Notes of CLEF 2017 - Conference and Labs of the Evaluation Forum.
 Dublin, Ireland: CEUR-WS.org.
 Retrieved from http://ceur-ws.org/Vol-1866/paper_193.pdf
 * Carevic, Z., Lusky, M., van Hoek, W., & Mayr, P. (2017).
 Investigating exploratory search activities based on the stratagem level in digital libraries.
 International Journal on Digital Libraries. https://doi.org/10.1007/s00799-017-0226-6
 * Kacem, A., & Mayr, P. (2017).
 Analysis of Footnote Chasing and Citation Searching in an Academic Search Engine.
 In Proceedings of the 2nd Joint Workshop on Bibliometric-enhanced Information Retrieval and Natural Language Processing for Digital Libraries (BIRNDL 2017) co-located with the 40th International ACM SIGIR Conference on Research and Development in Information (pp. 91–100).
 Tokyo, Japan. http://ceur-ws.org/Vol-1888/paper8.pdf